cforte7/rti/README.md

 ```

 ## Timezone
-RTI supports using custom timezone both by setting a persisted configuration and through environment variables.
+`rti` supports using custom timezone both by setting a persisted configuration and through environment variables.
 If no timezone is set in your local config or by environment variable, UTC will be used.
 ```